 Swadeshi mobile phone brand Micromax even though started with Android Lollipop much later, but its speedy roll-out with new smartphone launches will make it ahead among Indian smartphone companies.
 Recently, Micromax launched an budget smartphone under 7000 Rupees with the latest Android operating system.
 In this smartphone review article, you will read all about them.
 Read also Top 6 Innovative Micromax Smartphones Below 15000 Rupees.

-The Canvas Play is one smartphone under 6000 earns sufficient amount of curiosity because of the “PLAY” name.
+The Canvas Play is one smartphone under 6000 Rupees, which has earned enough curiosity because of the use of “PLAY” name.
 Micromax teases this smartphone for providing an immersive gaming experience.
 It is currently available for a price of 6888 rupees.